Journal of Virology

 The simian virus 40 T-antigen carboxy-terminal mutants, dlA2459 and dlA2475, are cell line and temperature dependent for growth and plaque formation in monkey kidney cells.
 Although these mutants did form plaques on BSC-1 cells at 37 degrees C, they were about fivefold less efficient for plaque formation than wild-type simian virus 40.
 These mutants did not grow in CV-1 cells and did not synthesize agnoprotein in those cells.
 CV-1 cells which constitutively express the agnoprotein were permissive for mutant plaque formation.
 However, late mRNAs, virion proteins, and progeny virion yields did not accumulate to wild-type levels during mutant infection of the agnoprotein-producing cells.

 Stacy, Terryl P.; Chamberlain, Michele; Carswell, Susan; and Cole, Charles N., "The Growth of Simian Virus 40 (SV40) Host Range/Adenovirus Helper Function Mutants in an African Green Monkey Cell Line that Constitutively Expresses the SV40 Agnoprotein."
 (1990).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Published works by Dartmouth faculty.
 1177.